micronucleus/micronucleus/README.md

     make CONFIG=<config_name> fuse   	# Configure fuses
     make CONFIG=<config_name> flash  	# Uploade the bootloader using AVRDUDE

-Please refer to the [configuration overview](firmware/configuration#overview) for further detailss.
+Please refer to the [configuration overview](firmware/configuration) for further details.

 ## The MCUSR content is now available in the userprogram